Issues with parametric constraints on V14

 In your example I went a bit the quick and lazy way and added angular constraints to all three corners that didn't have them and then it no longer flips.

-• The _dcaligned command has three options.
-The Point & line and 2Lines options have 'directional' properties.
-Using them here (for the '=1.5' and the '=6.0' constraints) prevents the observed flipping.
+options have 'directional' properties.
+Using them here (for the '=1.5' and the '=6.0' constraints) prevents the observed flipping.: _dcaligned Specify first constraint point or [Entity/Point & line/2Lines] <Entity>:

 Thank you very much for taking the time to look.
 You've solved a long-standing issue for me, that kept me from using parametrics.